-Contact Information Phone: 217/206-6712 Email: MGT@uis.edu
+Phone: 217/206-6712 Email: MGT@uis.edu Website: www.uis.edu/management/

 The purpose of this certificate is to provide students, small business owners and managers of organizations with knowledge about starting up new businesses and the creation and discovery of opportunities.
-Students will study the field of entrepreneurship, small business management, issues related to family businesses as well as the financing needs of entrepreneurs.
+Students will study the field of entrepreneurship, small business management, issues related to family businesses and the financing needs of entrepreneurs.